2023 South Ethiopia Region referendum

 On 6 February 2023 a referendum was held in the Wolayita, Gamo, Gofa, South Omo, Gedeo, and Konso Zones, as well as the Dirashe, Amaro, Burji, Ale, and Basketo special woredas of the Southern Nations, Nationalities, and Peoples' Region (SNNP) of Ethiopia, on whether the included areas should leave SNNP and form their own Region.

 This referendum follows two previous referendums from 2019 and 2021 in other areas of the then-SNNP, both of which resulted in votes to split off into new regions.

-The referendum was tentatively approved, although Wolayita Zone must rehold voting after it was found that irregularities were present.
-The other zones and woredas involved passed resolutions to split off in July 2023, and this was conveyed to the national House of Federation by the SNNP government.
-The new region's name was set as the Southern Ethiopia Region.
+The referendum was tentatively approved, although Wolayita Zone had to rerun voting after it was found that irregularities were present.
+The approval of the new region in the other zones and woredas was conveyed to the national House of Federation by the SNNP government.
+The new region's name was set as the South Ethiopia Region.
+Wolayita Zone reran the referendum successfully in the summer, with a majority also voting in favor of a new region.
+The House of Federation unanimously voted in favour of the creation of the new region on 5 July 2023.
+The remaining part of the SNNP was renamed to the Central Ethiopia Region.